Skip to Main Content

 FICA exemptions

-Foreign students temporarily present in the United States in F-1, J-1 or M-1 status for less than five calendar years are exempt from FICA tax on wages paid to them for services performed in the United States, according to the IRS.
+Foreign students temporarily present in the United States in F-1, J-1 or M-1 status for less than five calendar years may be exempt from FICA tax on wages paid to them for services performed in the United States, according to the IRS.

-FICA exempts full-time students for the first five calendar years they live in the United States.
-If they are not a full-time student, the FICA exemption covers their first two years.
+FICA may exempt full-time students for the first five calendar years they live in the United States.
+If they are not a full-time student, the FICA exemption may cover their first two years.

 Other tax rates to know